GARGVI/GettingAndCleaningDataProject/CodeBook.md

 ##CodeBook
-Description of the features included in the tidy dataset averageBySubjectActivity.
+Description of the features included in the tidy dataset "averageBySubjectActivity.txt".

 ###Identifiers